AurelienColin/PyplotAnnotation/README.md

 ![](https://raw.githubusercontent.com/Rignak/PyplotAnnotation/master/README_files/Figure_2.PNG)

 The first one is the concatenation of each class.
-The two other the segmentation of the class 1 and 2.
-The class 9 has no file of his own but the mask of the first class is altered by the erasing of a part.
+The two other the segmentation of the classes 1 and 2.
+The class 9 has no file of his own but the mask of the first class is altered by the erasion of a part.